papanikos/refseqtools/mini_Tutorial.md

 taxids, so we need to know what the actual taxid for the whole group of viruses is.
 A quick search on the NCBI taxonomy site shows that this is 10239.

-If we know feed this into the script we can create a tree visualization that will summarize all the information for us
+If we now feed this into the script we can create a tree visualization that will summarize all the information for us

 > Remember, we created the necessary input in the previous steps.
 > These would be the Refseq90.DNA.json and the NCBI taxonomy database.
-> The full paths to their locations are required to be provided.
+> The full paths to their locations are required.

 ```
 $ python annotate_tree.py -t 10239 \